 Inspiring youth to become leaders in agriculture and the environment.

 The Sonoma FARMS (Farming, Agriculture, and Resource Management for Sustainability) Leadership Program provides innovative, hands-on experiences to urban, suburban and rural youth at working farms, agri- businesses and universities.
 The program directly engages with Sonoma County’s local agricultural producers and stewards of the environment.
 Participants develop leadership skills and learn about agricultural practices that contribute to a healthier ecosystem, while connecting with agricultural, environmental, and food system career opportunities.
-Sponsored by the Sonoma Resource Conservation District (RCD), FARMS Leadership Program is proud to be celebrating over 19 years of serving high school youth county wide.
+Sponsored by the Sonoma Resource Conservation District (RCD), FARMS Leadership Program is proud to be celebrating its 20th anniversary this year!

 The core elements of the FARMS Leadership Program:

 Leadership: Working in small groups, students identify and complete a “Community Action Project” based on student interest and an identified community need.
 Leadership and team-building challenges are built into each field day.

 College and Career Access: Each FARMS Leadership site visits at least one college or university to learn about college majors, academics, campus life, and career choices available in Agriculture, Environmental Science and related fields.